 Every local law enforcement agency with jurisdiction over such locations has received a letter requesting the crime statistics required by the Clery Act.
 The letters are customized to meet the needs of each trip.
-Electronic and/or hard copies of the letters are on file at LUPD headquarters.
-The following letter is an example of the letter sent by the University.
+Electronic and/or hard copies of the letters are on file at the Office of Equity & Compliance.